stevensotelo/aclimate_docs/docs/source/08-forecast.rst

 .. _Forecast information endpoints:

 Forecast
 ########

+This interface grants you access to forecasts information in AClimate.
+Tailored for developers, researchers, and stakeholders, it provides detailed climate predictions (seasonal and subseaonal) for informed decision-making.
+Retrieve essential weather parameters such as temperature, precipitation and solar radiation, and more.
+It also provides agroclimatic information for different crops.

 Climate
 =======

 Through this endpoint you can obtain the information obtained through the forecast process, the probabilities and the climatic scenarios.
 This endpoint is used through the Http GET method.

 To make use of this endpoint you must follow the following steps: